GeoSDF: Plane Geometry Diagram Synthesis via Signed Distance Field: Introduction

 \section{Introduction}

-The study of geometry problems is fundamental across numerous disciplines, serving as a cornerstone for advancements in computer graphics, computational geometry, robotics, architectural design, and even theoretical mathematics.
-The emergence of large language models (LLMs) has introduced new approaches for addressing Plane Geometry Problems (PGPs)~\cite{shi2024continual} by understanding both textual problem descriptions and their corresponding geometric diagrams~\cite{g-llava,geogpt4v,geox,xu2024geo,mathvista,mathverse,geoeval}.
+The study of geometry problems is fundamental across numerous disciplines, serving as a cornerstone for advancements in computer graphics~\cite{ye2020penrose}, computational geometry~\cite{dorst2002geometric}, and even theoretical mathematics~\cite{AlphaGeometryTrinh2024}.
+The emergence of large language models (LLMs) has introduced new approaches for addressing Plane Geometry Problems (PGPs)~\cite{shi2024continual} by understanding both textual problem descriptions and their corresponding geometric diagrams~\cite{g-llava}.
 Despite significant efforts to enhance the reasoning capabilities of LLMs, the performance of models remains limited by the scarcity of high-quality datasets containing annotated plane geometry diagrams~\cite{zhang2023formalgeo}.
-Improvements in text-based inputs alone, like G-LLaVA~\cite{g-llava}, are insufficient to compensate for the absence of rich, well-structured graphical representations~\cite{geo-llava,ning2025gns}.
-As a result, suboptimal performance appears in model-driven solutions~\cite{r-cot}.
-Therefore, our work aims to design an approach to synthesize high-quality plane geometry diagrams.